Automatic language translation

 A behavioural support plan (if required) is one section of the case plan and aims to strengthen positive behaviours and reduce and prevent behaviours of concern.

-A health management plan and personalised learning and support plan are also developed as part of case planning.
-See OOHC health pathways.
+A health management plan* and personalised learning and support plan** are also developed as part of case planning.
+See OOHC Health and Education pathways.

 Providers use ChildStory Partner to report to DCJ the development and review of plans.

 The Department is responsible for developing the Summary of Proposed Plan (SOPP) with the child, their parent, family and kin.
+The SOPP is signed by the Department and PSP provider.
 The SOPP details the minimum changes the parent will need to achieve to address the child protection concerns.
 Changes identified in the SOPP can be made by the time the care plan is filed in the Children’s Court.

 The Department files the SOPP within two weeks of the first Court mention of the application.

-The Department shares the SOPP with the PSP Provider.
+The Department gives a copy of the filed SOPP to the PSP Provider.
 The PSP Provider ensures the actions set out in the SOPP are linked to the Family Action Plan so both documents align.

 A Family Action Plan is developed within 30 days of an interim order being made to support a child’s parents to make meaningful and sustainable change: